-ElkStone will finish your basement in less than FOUR (4) WEEKS.
+ElkStone will finish your basement in FIVE (5) WEEKS.

 This brings me to another side note, the “ElkStone Experience.”
 We provide uncompromising craftsmanship at a great price, and we try and make the construction a good experience as well.
 What other contractor has that as one of their top priories?
 We can’t guarantee a pleasant experience because when you’er working with people and dealing with construction – things can go wrong.
 But we pride ourselves on how we handle that.
 I’ll cover this in another basement and remodeling blog.

 Back to pricing; the other end of basement cost is upwards of $80 PSF.
 This price could be from a really small basement with a lot of features or a high end custom basement.
 You would typically see a high price like this from a basement contractor who has a showroom with full time architects and interior designers or a basement finisher who’s taking advantage of you because they think you have unlimited money.
 Our basements simply don’t get this high because our pricing is fixed based on cost plus markup.
 Regardless of the home you live in or your budget amount, our price “is what it is.”
 ElkStone believes in offering you our “best price first” so there won’t be any gimmicks to get you to “sign up with us today” or a “sale, today only”.

 So in conclusion, you should expect to pay between $40 and $60 per square foot – but it totally depends on how many square feet you’ll be finishing in your basement and how many features you choose to include.